backupbrew/switchbrew/SMC.md

 Todo: This one seems unrelated to [\#CryptoUsecase](#CryptoUsecase "wikilink").

-### LoadRsaPrivateKey
+### LoadRsaOaepKey

 Takes a session kek created with [\#GenerateAesKek](#GenerateAesKek "wikilink"), a wrapped AES key, and a wrapped RSA private key.

-The session kek must have been created with CryptoUsecase\_TitleKey.
+The session kek must have been created with CryptoUsecase\_RsaOaep.

 ### DecryptRsaPrivateKey